Xola-Kota-2016/Week-1-HTML-and-CSS-Introduction-to-HTML-and-CSS-/README.md

 - href attribute stands for hypertext reference.
 - Absolute URLs are URLs that point to a precise location on the web.
 In an absolute URL the Hypertext Transfer Protocol, HTTP or HTTPS must be included.
 - Relative URLs are used to link to local web pages and media files that are used by the same website.
+- Link text is between the a tags or elements, the link address is used by the href attritube.
 - No more notes needed...

 Questions and Answers